Ralph Craig

 Ralph Cook Craig (June 21, 1889 – July 21, 1972) was an American track and field athlete.
 He was the winner of the sprint double at the 1912 Summer Olympics.

-Craig began his track career as a hurdler at Detroit Central High School, and only later developed into a sprinter at the University of Michigan.
+Craig began his track career as a hurdler at Detroit Central High School and only later developed into a sprinter at the University of Michigan.
 In 1910, he won the IC4A 220 y championship, repeating this the following year.

-In 1912, Craig qualified for the Olympic team and went to Sweden, where he reached the final of the 100m.
-A big favorite was his compatriot Donald Lippincott, who had set a World Record of 10,6 in the heats.
-After no less than seven false starts, Craig won the race in 10,8 – Lippincott only finished third.
-Craig fought out another battle with Lippincott in the 200m, edging him to win the 200 m title.
+In 1912, Craig qualified for the Olympic team and went to Sweden, where he reached the final of the 100 m.
+A big favorite was his compatriot Donald Lippincott, who had set a world record of 10.6 in the heats.
+After no less than seven false starts, Craig won the race in 10.8 – Lippincott only finished third.
+Craig fought another battle with Lippincott in the 200 m, edging him to win the 200 m title.
 Craig was not a part of the American 4 × 100 m relay team, which was disqualified.

 Immediately after the Olympics, Craig retired from the sport.
 His younger brother, James B. Craig, also ran track at Michigan and starred for the Michigan Wolverines football team, earning a consensus selection to the 1913 College Football All-America Team.

-In 1948, Craig made a return to the Olympics as an alternate on the US yachting team.
-Although he did not actually compete, Craig (59) carried the American flag at the opening ceremonies in London.
+In 1948, Craig returned to the Olympics as an alternate on the US yachting team.
+Although he did not compete, Craig (59) carried the American flag at the opening ceremonies in London.

 Craig was employed for many years as an administrator with the New York State Unemployment Bureau.
 He died at Lake George, New York.

-In 2010 he joined the National Track and Field Hall of Fame.
+In 2010, he was inducted into the National Track and Field Hall of Fame.